thomassldn/RoomQuest/README.txt

 NOTE: if ran without a CSUSB VPN connection, the app won’t display any content.
 It will only display a streets basemap.

+To View Source Code:

+Go to /app/src/main/java/roomquest/cse/csusb/edu/roomquest on this git repository.